nutriverse/anthrocheckr/README.md

 ## Citation

-If you find the `{anthrocheckr}` package useful please cite using the suggested citation provided by a call to the `citation()` function as
+If you use the `{anthrocheckr}` package in your work, please cite using the suggested citation provided by a call to the `citation()` function as follows:
-follows:

 ``` r
 citation("anthrocheckr")